 Where To Get Prescriptions and Prescription Refills?

 Attaining medication whilst in Israel (either a new medication or refills for current medications) requires an appointment/consultation with a doctor in Israel.
-At Tel Aviv Doctor, we provide a fast, straightforward, and non bureaucratic service to help our patients receive medication.
+At Tel Aviv Doctor, we provide a fast, straightforward, and non bureaucratic service to help our patients receive medication (contact us through Whatsapp, Phone or Email).

 Our English speaking doctors write prescriptions (in English) that can be dispensed from all private pharmacies and Superpharm branches.
 Painkillers, antidepressants, birth control pills, antibiotics are just some of the medications that our doctors frequently prescribe to patients.